 In the last 4 years we have received an average of 15,000 samples for analysis that have yielded more than 199,000 separate analysis used to develop scientific information needed for managerial decision making related to our operation that enables us to minimize and mitigate environmental impacts.

-PT.
-Freeport Indonesia owns an environmental laboratory in its area, which produces data analysis to be used in the monitoring program.
-This laboratory has obtained the ISO 17025 quality standard certification for analytical laboratory from the Indonesian National Accreditation Committee.
-As part of the environmental audit carried out by the Government of Indonesia, Sarpedal (Government Environmental Laboratory) collects the samples of water, sediment, fish, surface water, and funnel emission.
-The results routinely confirm the data of PT.
-Freeport Indonesia.
+Freeport Indonesia has an environmental laboratory in the area that analyzes data to be used in monitoring programs.
+This laboratory acquired ISO 17025 quality standard certification to serve as an analytical laboratory from the Indonesian National Accreditation Committee and is registered with the Environment Ministry as an Environmental Laboratory.
+As part of environmental supervision and audits conducted by the Government of Indonesia, Environmental Supervision Officers take water, sediment, fish, surface water, and stack emission samples.
+Results routinely confirm data from Freeport Indonesia.

-In 2002 PT.
-Freeport Indonesia submitted the Ecological Risk Assessment report to the Government of Indonesia at a detailed Ecological Risk Assessment on the sirsat management system, which evaluates the potential tracks that may affect the health of flora, fauna and human beings.
-This detailed assessment strengthened the basis for approval of the sirsat management system in AMDAL.
+In 2002, Freeport Indonesia submitted to the Government of Indonesia a detailed Ecological Risks Assessment report on its tailings management system that evaluated potential paths affecting the health of flora, fauna and humans.
+This detailed assessment reinforces the grounds for approving the tailings management system under the AMDAL.

 In 2002 a study was conducted on the impacts of tailings on the health of the local population and biodiversity.
 The study conducted from various aspects was reviewed for the validity of its methodology and the conclusion was reached by an independent panel consisting of reputable experts.
 The study report indicated no evidence of threats to the ecosystem and to human health.
 Nevertheless, the study report called for further measures to be taken.
 As the tailings area cannot be fully restored to its original state, occurrence of new conditions would need to be monitored.